vapor-community/PassKit/README.md

     @Parent(key: "pass_id")
     var pass: PKPass

-    // Add any other field relative to your app, such as a location, a date, etc.
+    // Examples of other extra fields:
     @Field(key: "punches")
     var punches: Int

+    @Field(key: "title")
+    var title: String

+    // Add any other field relative to your app, such as a location, a date, etc.

     init() { }
 }